imputnet/cobalt/docs/api-env-variables.md

 the value is a string.

 ### YOUTUBE_ALLOW_BETTER_AUDIO
-when set to `1`, cobalt will try to use higher quality audio if user requests it via `youtubeBetterAudio`. will negatively affect youtube client rate limiting.
+when set to `1`, cobalt will try to use higher quality audio if user requests it via `youtubeBetterAudio`. will negatively impact the rate limit of a secondary youtube client with a session.

-the value is a number.
+the value is a number, either `0` or `1`.